johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.3 Instrument Aircraft Control, Practice Maneuvers, Aircraft Gaits.md

   - lesson
 ---
 ### Objective
-To further develop instrument scan procedures, and practice all phases of IFR flight, with transitions between the various maneuvers.
+Further develop instrument scan procedures, and practice all phases of IFR flight, with transitions between the various maneuvers.
 Develop and document “gait” chart for the aircraft in use.

 ### References
 [[IFH]] Ch.
 6-7